NateEag/next-vcs/readme.md

   you're usually in the reflog especially as a newbie]).

+### Conflict Resolution

+Compared to Subversion and some other systems I've used, Git is great at conflict resolution.

+However, it could still be a lot more helpful.

+WebStorm has a much better conflict resolution UI built-in than Git does.
+A VCS should have a great, graphical resolver built-in, and use it when no default mergetool is defined.
+If the user has not defined a merge tool explicitly, then the default conflict resolution GUI should start automatically on conflicts and have a friendly wizard walkthrough on how to resolve conflicts.
+Once you're ready to turn that off.

+And of course the naming of "theirs" vs. "ours" is infuriating, as which you're actually dealing with can get really confusing during rebases.
+Oh, and the difference between the "recursive" merge strategy with the "ours" option as opposed to the "ours" merge strategy.
+The UI for all this is awful.

+I believe there are actually changes to support different labels depending on the kind of merge happening, which could make things better or worse, I guess.
+Couldn't find them in a quick search, though.

 ### Newline Handling

 Its handling of Windows and Linux newline characters is poor.
 At least it was